 - You will need 2 or 3 potatoes and 2 or 3 carrots (depending on the size) chopped into chunky pieces.
 This is approximately 2 cups of potatoes and 1 cup of carrots.

-- You will need about 2 cups in total of the additional vegtables.
+- You will need about 2 cups in total of the additional vegetables.

-- If you like mushrooms you can also add 1 cup whole button mushrooms, or 1 cup chopped white or chestnut mushrooms with the vegtables.
+- If you like mushrooms you can also add 1 cup whole button mushrooms, or 1 cup chopped white or chestnut mushrooms with the vegetables.

 - Cook on medium pressure for 10 minutes.

 - If using a saucepan, add the vegetables and then simmer, covered, until the vegetables have softened – about 15 – 20 minutes.

 - If you find there is a lot of fat from the lamb, you can skim some of it off the top of the stew using a large spoon.